Multitasking is a Myth: Prioritizing Your CRM Tasks

-What’s the definition of multi-tasking?
-It’s doing a lot of things at once, and most often, that means doing them poorly.
-In fact, research proves that multi-tasking is largely a myth; our brains are not wired to focus on multiple things at once.
-Studies show that multi-tasking ruins productivity, causes mistakes and dampens creative thought.
+What’s the definition of multitasking?
+It’s doing multiple things at once, and most often, that means doing all of them poorly.
+In fact, research proves that multitasking is largely a myth; our brains are not wired to focus on multiple things at once.
+Studies show that multitasking ruins productivity, causes mistakes and dampens creative thought.

 Prioritizing Your CRM Tasks

-On the other hand, if your to-do list isn’t long enough you’ve got a problem as well.
+On the other hand, if your to-do list isn’t long enough you’ve got another problem.
 Most people have a longer list than they can get through.
 If you can breeze through your daily tasks with time to spare, you don’t have enough to do.

 To help prioritize what’s really important, take a step backward and focus on the big picture.

-The Pareto principle states that 80 percent of your results come from 20 percent of your work.
-The hard part is determining which 20 percent produces the results you want.
+The Pareto principle states that 80% of your results come from 20% of your work.
+The hard part is determining which 20% produces the results you want.

 Focusing on the Sale vs. Focusing on the Customer

-It doesn’t matter what business you’re in; taking care of your customer is always your No. 1 priority, so they don’t give their business elsewhere.
+It doesn’t matter what business you’re in; taking care of your customer is always your number one priority, so they don’t take their business elsewhere.

 Knowing this, create workflows and processes that focus on taking care of customers, and always flag these items in your CRM as your highest priority.
-When I have a list of phone calls to make, I always call customers back first.
+When there’s a list of phone calls to make, always call customers back first.

 Prioritizing Your Customers and Your Team

 It might be more difficult to prioritize one customer over another.
 Are unsold showroom customers a higher priority than sold?
 Are customer-pay service customers a higher priority than warranty?
-What may seem obvious on the surface isn’t always; this is where you can use your CRM to run revenue reports that will shed light on who your current and potential VIP customers are.
+What may seem obvious on the surface isn’t always so obvious.
+This is where you can use your CRM to run revenue reports that will shed light on who your current and potential VIP customers are.

 Yes, ideally you would take care of all customers equally.
 But it’s more crucial to take care of your loyal and repeat customers, ensuring that they get the red-carpet treatment every visit.